k-bosko/k-bosko.github.io/_posts/2019-10-01-Udacity-Data-Science-Nanodegree.md

 I have had experience with different MOOC platforms - Coursera, Udemy and DataCamp.
 I still think Udacity projects are among the most practical ones.
 People that create these projects are practitioners (unlike academics like on Coursera).
 They produce standalone real-world projects (unlike bit-size walk-throughs like on DataCamp).
 Hence, it takes much more time to complete Udacity programs, but you learn tremendously.

 **Recommendation**:
-Yes, Udacity Nanodegree is worth the money if you understand that it is only the beginning of your Data Scientist journey.
-Pick the program that challenges you and you will learn a lot in very short period of time.
+Yes, Udacity Nanodegrees are worth the money if you understand that it is only the beginning of your Data Scientist journey.
+Pick the program that challenges you and you will learn a lot in a very short period of time.
 Plus, Udacity often has promotional offers (especially at the beginning of the year), so keep an eye on their website.